remotivelabs/remotivelabs-apis/python/remotivelabs-broker/README.md

     pip install remotivelabs-broker

 ## Examples
 Examples using this library are found in the [Remotive Labs samples repository](https://github.com/remotivelabs/remotivelabs-samples).

-## Development
-This project is managed with [Hatch](https://hatch.pypa.io/latest/).

-Create an environment.

-    hatch env create

-Start a shell in the environment.

-    hatch shell

 ### Generate stubs
 This project has a script in the project file for generation.
 Generate stubs from proto files with: